mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 page_title: "advanced_cluster - Migration to new sharding schema and leveraging Independent Shard Scaling"
 ---

 **Objective**: Guide users to migrate their existing advanced_cluster configurations to use the new sharding schema which was introduced in version `1.18.0`.
 Additionally, a section is included to describe how Independent Shard Scaling can be used once the new sharding schema is adopted.
-Exiting configurations will continue to work but will have deprecation messages if not using the new sharding schema.
+Exiting sharding configurations will continue to work but will have deprecation messages if not using the new sharding schema.

 - [Overview of schema changes](#overview)
 - [Migrating existing advanced_cluster type SHARDED](#migration-sharded)